apache/zeppelin/docs/CONTRIBUTING.md

  - `group`: a category of the document page

 ## Headings
 All documents are structured with headings.
-From these headings, you can automatically generate a table of contents.
-There is simple rule for Zeppelin docs headings.
+From these headings, you can automatically generate a **Table of Contents**.
+There is a simple rule for Zeppelin docs headings.

 ```
-#    Level-1 heading <- used only for the main title of the page
+#    Level-1 heading <- used only for the main title
 ##   Level-2 heading <- start with this
-###  Level-3 heading <- won't be converted in TOC from this level
+###  Level-3 heading
-#### Level-4 heading
+#### Level-4 heading <- won't be converted in TOC from this level
 ```

 ## Table of contents(TOC)